michael2012z/BitBible/markdown/KJV/files/Gen.md

 ## Genesis 11

-1. And the whole earth was of one language, and of one speech.language: Heb. lip.speech: Heb. words
+1. And the whole earth was of one language, and of one speech.

-2. And it came to pass, as they journeyed from the east, that they found a plain in the land of Shinar; and they dwelt there.from…: or, eastward
+2. And it came to pass, as they journeyed from the east, that they found a plain in the land of Shinar; and they dwelt there.

 3. And they said one to another, Go to, let us make brick, and burn them throughly.
-And they had brick for stone, and slime had they for morter.they said…: Heb. a man said to his neighbourburn…: Heb. burn them to a burning
+And they had brick for stone, and slime had they for morter.

 4. And they said, Go to, let us build us a city and a tower, whose top may reach unto heaven; and let us make us a name, lest we be scattered abroad upon the face of the whole earth.